firecat53/dockerfiles/openvpn-client-pia/README.md

 * `docker build -t openvpn-client .`
 * Get PIA config files from https://www.privateinternetaccess.com/openvpn/openvpn.zip
 * Rename the desired .ovpn config file to pia.ovpn.
+Then:
+    `sed -i 's/auth-user-pass.*/auth-user-pass pia_cred/' pia.ovpn`
+* Create a file `pia_cred` in the config directory with PIA username on the first line and PIA password on the second. `chmod 600 pia_cred`
-Copy that and the associated .crt and .pem files to a local directory.
+* Copy pia.ovpn, pia_cred and the associated .crt and .pem files to a local directory.
 This directory will be bind-mounted into the container as /config.
-* `sed -i 's/auth-user-pass.*/auth-user-pass pia.cred/' pia.ovpn`
-* Create a file `pia.cred` in the config directory with PIA username on the first line and PIA password on the second. `chmod 600 pia.cred`
+  Alternatively, create a volume and copy the config files into it:
+    - `docker volume create pia_config`
+    - `docker run --rm -v pia_config:/config -v <local dir>:/mnt alpine sh -c "cp -a /mnt/* /config/"`
 * Create a docker volume to share the forwarded port with other containers (without sharing the entire config directory). `docker volume create pia_port`